DarkLord125/Todo-List-Smart-Contract/README.md

 ## JustDo
-A Decentalised program to organise everyday important activities or simply a To Do list DApp
+A Decentralized program to organise everyday important activities or simply a To Do list DApp

 ## Features
 This application provides users with the following features: